Skip to main content

 Moving Beyond the Myths

-If you're curious about chastity but worried about these myths, keep in mind that every couple's experience is different.
-What matters most is open communication, mutual consent, and a willingness to explore together at your own pace.
+If you're curious but worried about these myths, remember that every couple's experience is different.
+What matters is open communication, mutual consent, and a willingness to explore together.

 f.r.e.d.